by Marty Dodson

-These are primarily royalties from radio and TV airplay, but they also include things like music played in elevators, restaurants, airplanes, satellite radio, and streaming platforms.
-The sync fee we discussed earlier is a licensing fee to use the song and the performance royalty is the fee for the song per play.
+These are primarily royalties from radio and TV airplay, but they also include things like music played in elevators, restaurants, airplanes, satellite radio and streaming platforms.
+The sync fee we discussed earlier is a licensing fee to use the song and the performance royalty is fee for the song per play.
 This is one of the top songwriting income streams.
 On a big hit single, the performance money can easily be in the 6-7 figure range.
 So when asking the question “how do songwriters get paid?” this is often the most lucrative piece of the business pie.

 The Harry Fox Agency